pennupgrade/www/README.md

 ## contributions

-currently maintained by [Charles Wang](https://charl.sh). thanks to Christina Qiu, Anthony Ge, and Ray Feng for helping!
+built and maintained by [Charles Wang](https://charl.sh). thanks to Christina Qiu, Anthony Ge, and Ray Feng for helping!